enarroied/taipy_person_finder/README.md

 Here's a video presentation of the application (quality isn't good, I'll try to work on that for other times):

 [![Taipy Person Finder Thumbnail for YouTube link](img/youtube.png)](https://youtu.be/AG90R9X45nQ)

+## Medium Article

+I wrote [an article on Medium](https://medium.com/gitconnected/how-to-create-a-fuzzy-matching-app-with-duckdb-and-taipy-3dc038083b53) about this application.
+The article is a tutorial on how to create the app.